Discover the world’s leading

 Read by over 50.000 managers across 50 countries

+ATZworldwide is the English digital edition of ATZ, which has been published for over 120 years.
+It is the leading international technology magazine for decision-makers in automotive development.
+ATZwordwide offers engineers 360° information about the entire vehicle – be it chassis or body, lighting technology, air conditioning or thermal management.
 It presents and analyzes trendsetting developments and always has its finger on the pulse of the times.
 ATZ worldwide has thus established itself as a must read for technology-oriented management and promotes the global transfer of information in the field of modern vehicle development between the automotive and supplier industries, service providers and research and development centers all over the world.

 Michael Reichenbach